arnokha/common_convolutions/README.md

 Networks used (from Pytorch): resnet18, alexnet, squeezenet, vgg16, inception

 Information about the top 100 filters in filters.txt
+ - Includes weights, counts, and networks where the filter was used.

 Note: only input convs included as of now